Optimized Layerwise Approximation for Efficient Private Inference on Fully Homomorphic Encryption: Optimized Layerwise Approximation Framework

+\item \textbf{Discretize the time latency.} To achieve this, we first obtain the actual time latency $T_i(\cdot)$ for each layer: the runtime of polynomial evaluation $T_1(\cdot)$ and including bootstrapping $T_i(\cdot)$ ($i\geq 2$).
+Next, determine the degree search space $\mathcal{S}$ and the discretization unit $\nu$ (see Section \ref{subsec:searchspace} for the details).

-\textbf{3.
-Solve the optimization problem with dynamic programming.} For a given constant $N_K$, the optimal solution $\mathbf{D}(N_L,N_K)$ can be done through Algorithm \ref{alg:cap}.
+\item \textbf{Solve the optimization problem with dynamic programming.} For a given constant $N_K$, the optimal solution $\mathbf{D}(N_L,N_K)$ can be done through Algorithm \ref{alg:cap}.
 Note that if we perform the Algorithm \ref{alg:cap} once, we also can achieve the solution $\mathbf{D}(N_L, k)$ for arbitrary $k\leq N_K$ (see line 9 in the Algorithm \ref{alg:cap}).

-\textbf{4.
-Find the optimal degree set $\mathbf{d}=\mathbf{D}(N_L,k)$ with scaled distribution-aware approximation.} We have to find the value of $k$ which shows both less accuracy loss and small time latency $\tau(\mathbf{d})$.
+\item \textbf{Find the optimal degree set $\mathbf{d}=\mathbf{D}(N_L,k)$.} We have to find the value of $k$ which shows both less accuracy loss and small time latency $\tau(\mathbf{d})$.
 We use binary search to find the optimized $k$ within the range where the top-1 accuracy obtained through polynomial approximation from the training dataset does not drop below 1\%.
+To obtain more accurate classification result, we use the scaled distribution-aware approximation here (see Section \ref{subsec:scaledapp} for the details). \end{enumerate}

+Note that the degrees $\mathbf{d}=\mathbf{D}(N_L,k)$ achieved by the above process is the optimal degrees $\mathbf{d}$ that minimize $\tau(\mathbf{d})$ across the set of degrees, where the top-1 training accuracy differs by less than 1\%.
+Since the accuracy provided by this degree set does not significantly differ from the original top-1 training accuracy, we can expect it to yield high accuracy on the test dataset as well.